 Have you been injured as a pedestrian in Atlanta, GA?
 It’s important that you fully understand your legal rights and options.
-Do not hesitate to contact the experienced Atlanta personal injury lawyers at Hasner Law for immediate legal assistance.
+Do not hesitate to contact the Atlanta personal injury lawyers at Hasner Law for immediate legal assistance.
 You may have the right to seek compensation, and we can help you fight to maximize your recovery.

 Pedestrian Accidents in Georgia Statistics

 According to the state of Georgia Governor’s Office of Highway Safety, the number of traffic-related deaths is declining.
 But, unfortunately, the number of pedestrian deaths has been increasing.
 Specifically, the number has gone up 60% over the last 5 years.

 Note that these numbers are consistent with the trend across the United States.
 Nationally, the number of pedestrian fatalities has increased by 35% since 2008.
 All other types of traffic fatalities are on the decline.

 Georgia is in the top 5 among states with the most pedestrian deaths.
 In fact, these states, including California, Texas, Florida, and Arizona, account for nearly 50% of the pedestrian deaths occurring nationally.

 Officials believe that distracted driving is to blame for these high numbers.
 In particular, its the use of cellphones while operating a vehicle.
 This causes the driver to fail to see a pedestrian crossing the road and leads to an accident.
 But, note that this assumption is speculative and has not been proven conclusively.